-Access to computing resources is contingent upon prudent and responsible use.
+Access to computing resources is a privilege and is contingent upon prudent and responsible use.
 Inappropriate use of computing services and facilities will not be tolerated and may result in loss of computing privileges.
 In addition, disciplinary and/or legal action may be pursued for violation of these codes and statutes through appropriate University procedures.